We’ve Got a New Mobile App

 Life insurance claims

-Find the decedent’s life insurance policy documents which contain details about coverage, the claims process and the identify of beneficiaries.
+Find the decedent’s life insurance policy documents which contain details about coverage, the claims process and the identity of beneficiaries.

 Notify the insurer of the death as soon as possible.
 The insurer will provide you with claim forms and instructions on how to proceed.
-You will be asked to submit a completed claim form and a certified copy of the death certificate.
+Typically, you will be asked to submit a completed claim form and a certified copy of the death certificate.

 Once you submit the claim, the insurance company will review it.
 This process usually takes a few weeks, depending on the company and the complexity of the policy.
 If the insurance company approves the claim, it will distribute the benefits according to the policy terms, either as a lump sum or in installments.